GritsUI/ManaMinder/README.md

 ### Installation ###

 * Download the [latest release](https://github.com/GritsUI/ManaMinder/releases)
 * Unzip the folder and move it to the /Interface/AddOns directory in your WoW installation.
-Ensure the directory is named "ManaMinder".
+Ensure the directory is named "ManaMinder"
 * Restart WoW
 * Click the minimap button or type "/mana config" to configure the addon
-* Create a macro with the content "/mana consume" if you want to bind consumable usage to your action bar.
+* Create a macro with the content "/mana consume" to bind consumable usage to your action bar